Written by Michael Mantz, M.D.

 After 12 years of clinical experience and guiding 1000’s of patients into overcoming their challenges, I have found that organizing the problem-solving process around 3 major pillars provides a simple yet powerful framework that has helped many of my patients improve their overall ability to overcome the major difficulties they faced.

 Pillar 1: KNOWLEDGE – The 1st step in this process is to collect accurate and useful information about the challenge you are facing.

 This essential 1st step is where many of us tend to make the grave mistake of impatiently rushing through – which dramatically increases the chances of making critical errors.

-If you have inadequate knowledge and understanding, you cannot respond intelligently.
+If you have inadequate knowledge and understanding about a reoccurring problem, you cannot respond intelligently.

 You put your psyche at the mercy of inconsistent and often problematic reactive mind-programs that are mostly unconscious, biased, and based on outdated distorted information.